birkofcz/42__push_swap/README.md

 # 42 project: push_swap

 My score:  **PASS with 84/100** (using a Radix sort implementation which is not - in this particular case - the most efficient algorithm.
-On the other hand, it is clear and easily managable, predicatable).
+On the other hand, it is clear and easily managable).

 Push_swap is a program that sorts a stack of integers using a limited set of operations.
 The primary goal is to sort the stack with the least number of operations possible, also only use the limited set of operations.
 The program takes a list of integers as input and outputs the sequence of operations required to sort the stack.